DevExpress/devextreme-reactive/packages/dx-react-datagrid/docs/reference/grouping-panel.md

 # GroupingPanel Plugin Reference

-Plugin that renders a panel in the DataGrid header indicating the current column grouping.
-Interacting with this panel an end-user can also change the grouping configuration in real-time.
+A plugin that renders a panel in the DataGrid header shows grouped columns.
+An end-user can change the grouping in real time by interacting with this panel.

 ## User Reference